na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices; can pick TDM from enhanced 2nd | Kevin1 | Breach, both damage boosts, SP are the key choices; can pick time extension and nexus effect improvement from enhanced
+1st | Kalpas1 | Both damage boosts, HP cap up, vulnerability are the key choices; can pick TDM from enhanced. (tl note: Don't take Burden and leave around 1k HP if using Kalpas1, or use Hua2 for protection, or skip Kalpas entirely if too difficult)
+2nd | Kevin1 | Breach, both damage boosts, SP are the key choices; can pick time extension and nexus effect improvement from enhanced
 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus
 2nd | Vill-V1 | 1 2 3 are the key choices, unlock nexus